calbrch01/HSQL/hsqlt/notes/index.md

 ### Non-NPM dependencies:

 - Java(>8) - Required for ANTLR

 ### NPM based:

 Dependencies:

 - ts-node - TS Runtime wrapping for NodeJS
 - antlr4ts - ANTLR tool
 - @types/node - Types for Node.JS environment
 - yargs - provides optstring parsing for Node.JS application
 - string-template - Provides string templates for usage

 devDependencies(Dependencies that are used during development):

 - typedoc - Generate project documentation from source comments
 - typescript - Runtime
 - nodemon - Reruns the project if source code is changed (Useful during development)
 - mocha - Testing framework
 - chai - Assertion library
 - antlr4ts-cli - Provides a CLI to work with the ANTLR tool
 - pkg - Compile to bytecode and package into executable
+- madge - Circular dependency detection

 ## Dependency notes
 ### ANTLR

-The grammar is ~~action-free~~ mostly action-free; actions are used where data can be more easily obtained from the parsing stage.
+The grammar is not language independent; actions are used where data can be more easily obtained from the parsing stage.
 It can be refactored away if required, but it shouldn't be a huge concern.

+Note: The local declarations can be reworked to suit the target language, as most languages have a similar methodology for assignments.
 ### Typedoc

 Typedoc is a documentation generator and most types requiring explanation have been documented.